Healthy Hearing Program

 A "pass" result indicates that your baby hears at levels required for normal speech and language development at the time of the screen.

-What if my baby doesn't pass the screening test?
+What if my baby doesn't pass the Healthy Hearing screen?

 If a "refer" result is obtained on either ear on the first screen, the screen will be repeated.
 If a "refer" result is obtained on the second screen, a diagnostic ABR is arranged.

-If your baby does not pass, it does not necessarily mean they have a permanent hearing problem, just that they need a follow up assessment, which we will arrange with you.
+If your baby does not pass, it does not necessarily mean they have a permanent hearing problem, just that they need a follow up Audiology assessment, which we will arrange for you.

-What if my baby misses their screening test?
+What if my baby misses their hearing screen?

 An outpatient appointment will be offered to those babies that do not undergo a screen while in hospital.